In a dark corner of The Braying Ass, favoured haunt of morris

 A curl of disdain appears on Grizzled Old Beardie's lip.

 "Couldn't you put your hand in front of your mouth?
-I can't possibly drink this now."
+I can't possibly

 "Utrecht Morris!"